Snowboarders escaped monster avalanche, but not the law

 Hannibal’s helmet cam captured the moment and the tense, profanity-laced exchange that followed as a wall of snow wider than a football field barreled downhill near the Continental Divide.

 The experienced backcountry snowboarders weren’t injured, but the avalanche buried a service road in about 20 feet (6 meters) of snow and came dangerously close to Interstate 70, a major route for ski traffic.
-As soon as they were safe, the two men called 911 to report the slide and spent two hours at the scene describing what happened.
+As soon as they were safe, the two men called 911 to report the slide and spent two hours at the scene — an area popular with backcountry users — describing what happened.
 They shared the video and offered to send photos.
 They thanked investigators for showing up.
 Hannibal described the interaction as cordial.

 Weeks later, the snowboarders were stunned when they got word they were being charged with reckless endangerment.